yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 1. Add the below values to enable this feature

-    1. Update the **ELASTIC_APM** block with the following key-value pair.
+    1. Update the **ELASTIC_APM** block with the following key-value pair in the `settings.py`.

       ```
       'CAPTURE_BODY': 'all'
       ```

-    2. Add the below line in the try block of tracing instrumentation code.
+    2. Add the below line in the try block of tracing instrumentation code in the `settings.py`.

      ```
      SFTRACE_CONFIG['SFTRACE_GLOBAL_LABELS'] += ',_tag_redact_body=true'